 Scout out some sweet treats

-Who doesn’t love some sweet comfort foods, especially during all of this chilly winter?
-Whether you prefer to indulge in the perfect chocolate chip cookies, search for the ideal dessert spots, or warm up with some delicious hot chocolate, make it a day to discover the delicious sweet spots throughout the Garden State.
+Who doesn’t love some sweet comfort foods, especially during chilly winter?
+Whether you prefer to indulge in the perfect chocolate chip cookies, search for the ideal dessert spots, or warm up with some delicious hot chocolate, plan to discover the delightful, sweet places throughout the Garden State.

 Take a trip under the sea

-The temps may be dropping, but there is plenty of sea life to see indoors.
+You might not be heading on a beach vacay, but there is plenty of sea life to see indoors.
 From observing brilliant and bright fish at Jenkinson’s Aquarium in Point Pleasant Beach to seeing the sharks up close at the NJ SEA LIFE Aquarium in East Rutherford or hanging with the hippos at the Camden Adventure Aquarium, the aquariums in NJ are perfect for your little sea explorer.

 Take on the thrill of snow tubing